 How to keep your pets safe in an earthquake

-Pack the Essentials
+Pack the essentials

-Plan for the Entire Family
+Plan for the entire family

 Before the big one, a small one hits.
 “You should secure objects in your home (particularly those that are tall and heavy) so that they are less likely to fall/move during an earthquake.
 Also, use this time to determine where would be the safest place to take cover during an earthquake in each room of your house.
-Practice ‘Drop, Cover, then Hold On’,” states on-site Trupanion Veterinarian Dr. Sarah Nold.
+For example, try practicing ‘Drop, Cover, then Hold On’,” states Trupanion veterinarian Dr. Sarah Nold.

 Take a look around your space and think about how you could prevent damage if an earthquake were to occur.
 Don’t forget about mirrors or artwork that could fall.
 Also, think about where you and your pet could easily find shelter.
 Once everything is secure, and you have a plan, practice until everyone in your family feels like the plan is second nature.
 Teach your pet to get under the table if possible.

-Common Injuries due to earthquakes
+Common injuries due to earthquakes

 A unique indicator of earthquake activity

 Although earthquakes are often unpredictable, some studies have shown that animals can predict when a quake might take place.
 “In dogs and cats, unusual behavior was most frequently observed within 24 hours of the earthquake and included vocalization, restlessness, and hiding,” emphasizes Nold.

-Identify your Zone
+Identify your zone